pandas-dev/pandas/doc/source/roadmap.rst

 platform for in-memory data.
 The Arrow logical types are closely aligned with typical pandas use cases (for example, support for nullable integers).

-We'd like have a pandas DataFrame be backed by a collection of Apache Arrow arrays.
+We'd like have a pandas DataFrame be backed by Arrow memory and data types by default.
 This should simplify pandas internals and ensure more consistent handling of data types through operations.

 Block Manager Rewrite
 ---------------------

+We'd like to replace pandas current internal data structures (a collection of 1 or 2-D arrays) with a simpler collection of 1-D arrays.

 Pandas internal data model is quite complex.
 A DataFrame is made up of one or more 2-dimension "blocks", with one or more blocks per dtype.
 This collection of 2-D arrays is managed by the BlockManager.

-The primary benefit of the BlockManager is improved performance on certain operations, especially for wide DataFrames.
-Consider summing a table with ``P`` columns.
-When stored as a 2-D array, this results in a single call to ``numpy.sum``.
-If this were stored as ``P`` arrays, we'd have a Python for loop going calling ``numpy.sum`` P times.
+The primary benefit of the BlockManager is improved performance on certain operations (construction from a 2D array, binary operations, reductions across the columns), especially for wide DataFrames.
+However, the BlockManager substantially increases the complexity and maintenance burden of pandas'.

 By replacing the BlockManager we hope to achieve